Endava/cats/docs/getting-started/openapi-formats.md

 ---

 # OpenAPI Formats
-CATS has custom generators for the most common OpenAPI formats like `date-time`, `email`, `binary` and extends that with a lot more others so that it can generate data as meaningful as possible to the given context.
+CATS has custom generators for the most common OpenAPI formats like `date-time`, `email`, `binary` and extends it with a lot more others so that it can generate data as meaningful as possible.
 Below you can find the mapping between the values you can use in the `format` field and what CATS will generate.
 This will also be very helpful for the consumers of your API, not only for CATS.
-Additionally CATS might infer the format of the property from the property name.
+Additionally, CATS might infer the data format from the property name.
-This will be explicitly mentioned in the mapping table.
+This is explicitly mentioned in the mapping table.

 | OpenAPI format              | Property Name                                                             | What CATS generates                    |
 |-----------------------------|---------------------------------------------------------------------------|----------------------------------------|